mjpvz/KyotoLabExperimentServer/README.md

 	<code> ./manage.py make_new_experimenter --name ADD_YOUR_NAME_HERE </code>

-10) The previosu steps created a configuration.
+10) The previous steps created an AMT configuration.
 We need to make sure that each time we use the server, the correct configuration is used.
 We do this by add this information in the bashrc file.
+On Ubuntu, a bashrc file is automatically created for each user and each time that user connects to the server, this file will be loaded.
+As such, any settings declared in this file will be loaded only for this user.

 	<code> nano ~/.bashrc  </code>

-	go all the way to the bottom of the file and add the following
+	go all the way to the bottom of the file and add the following line

         AMT_BOTO_PROFILE="ADD_YOUR_NAME_HERE"; export AMT_BOTO_PROFILE

+    save the file and reload your ssh window with <code> source ~/.bashrc </code>.
+Now each time you log in to the server using your user account, it will automatically load in the configuration that was created in step 7/8.

+# First time creating experiments.

+11) First we will add some shortcuts to our Ubuntu user profile via the bashrc file.
+On Ubuntu, a bashrc file is automatically created for each user and each time that user connects to the server, this file will be loaded.
+As such, any settings or shortcuts declared in this file will be loaded for this user.

+	<code> nano ~/.bashrc  </code>

+	go all the way to the bottom of the file and add the two following lines

         alias lab='source /home/labExperiment/labExperimentEnv/bin/activate'
         alias labCelery='celery -A labExperiment worker -l INFO'

-    save the file and reload your ssh window ( source ~/.bashrc).
-Now each time you log in to the server using your user account, it will automatically load in the configuration that was created in step 7/8.
+    save the file and reload your ssh window with <code> source ~/.bashrc </code>.
+Now each time you log in to the server using your user account, it will automatically load in these shortcuts.
+We only need to do this once.

+# Running an experiment.

+12) Run the following command to enter the virtual enviroment.
+This will add a <code> (labExperimentEnv) </code> in front of your username on the server if it worked.

+   	<code> source /home/labExperiment/labExperimentEnv/bin/activate </code>

-11) Make sure that Celery is running in an TMUX window.
-Celery is a tasks queue, which keeps track and executes all asyncranous tasks.
-This functions as a load-balancer, i.e., if more people are submitting data to the server then can be handled, this will make sure it will not loose any data.
-TMUX enables permanent console windows on the server that don't close.
+13) Make sure that Celery is running in an TMUX window. **Celery** is a tasks queue, which keeps track and executes all tasks running in the background.
+This functions as a load-balancer, i.e., if many people are submitting data to the server at the same time, the server might not be able to handle it.
+Celery will make sure the tasks are handled one at a time and will make sure it will not loose any data and/or fail any tasks. **TMUX** enables permanent console windows on the server that don't close.
+That is, if you start any program in your current console, and close the console the program will be terminated.
+TMUX is one way to keep programs running, even when closing the terminal.
 However, they are unique per user.
-As such, we first log into the user created to run celery and then check if it is running.
+As such, we must first log into the user that was created specifically to run celery and then check if it is running.
 If it is not running, we start it.

-	First, change into the celery user account.
+	First, change into the celery user account with the following command.
 As your useraccount should have root access, we don't need the celeryuser password.

     <code> sudo su celeryuser </code>

-	Then, see all open TMUX windows
+	Then, we shall see if there are any open TMUX windows with the following command.
+Unless something went wrong with the server, there should indeed already be a TMUX window.

    	<code> tmux ls </code>